sgod1/cloudpak-mirror/README.md

 Log into your private registry:<br/>
 `podman login my.private.registry -u myuser`

-Update `registry.env` file with you private registry and location of your auth file.<br/>
+Update `registry.env` file with your private registry and location of your auth file.<br/>